Jukebox Radio

-Jukebox Radio was a low power FM radio station in Dumont, New Jersey from 1993 to 2003 with the call letters W276AQ on 103.1 FM.
-In addition, "Jukebox radio" was heard on a Full Power Class A FM station, WJUX-FM 99.7 from Monticello, New York from 1995 until 2004.
+Jukebox Radio was a network of FM radio stations based in Dumont, New Jersey from 1993 to 2003 with the callsign W276AQ on 103.1 FM.
+In addition, "Jukebox radio" was heard on a full–power class A FM station, WJUX-FM 99.7 from Monticello, New York from 1995 until 2004.
 These two stations simulcast during that time period.
 In addition, 94.3 FM also simulcast Jukebox Radio from Rockland County, New York from 1996 to 2003.
 "Jukebox Radio" originally played Traditional Big Band Music in 1993, then evolved to more of an adult standards format by 1995.
-"Jukebox Radio" changed to Oldies in 1997, then switched back to Adult Standards, but emphasizing more baby boomer pop in 2000.
+"Jukebox Radio" changed to oldies in 1997, then switched back to Adult Standards, but emphasizing more baby boomer pop in 2000.
 Due to legal issues, Jukebox Radio was forced to sell the stations in 2002.
-Today, a Christian Teaching/Preaching/Praise & Worship Music format called "The Bridge" (WRDR) occupies the dial positions.
+Today, a Christian teaching/preaching/praise & worship music format called "The Bridge" (WRDR) occupies the frequencies.